leah-c/P3/readme.md

 # Project 3
-### Description: Using the Laravel Framework and Blade templating language, create developer tools such as a random user generator and a Lorem Ipsum Text Generator.
+### Description: Using the Laravel Framework and Blade templating language to create developer tools such as a random user generator and a Lorem Ipsum Text Generator.
 ### Live URL : http://p3.leah-c.xyz/
 ### Screencast Demo: N/A
 #### Resources: